Kong/docs.konghq.com/app/docs/0.14.x/pdk/kong.response.md

 ### <a name="kong_response_get_headers"></a>kong.response.get_headers([max_headers])

 Returns a Lua table holding the response headers.
 Keys are header names.
 Values are either a string with the header value, or an array of strings if a header was sent multiple times.
 Header names in this table are case-insensitive and are normalized to lowercase, and dashes (`-`) can be written as underscores (`_`); that is, the header `X-Custom-Header` can also be retrieved as `x_custom_header`.

  A response initially has no headers until a plugin short-circuits the proxying by producing one (e.g. an authentication plugin rejecting a request), or the request has been proxied, and one of the latter execution phases is currently running.

  Unlike `kong.service.response.get_headers()`, this function returns *all* headers as the client would see them upon reception, including headers added by Kong itself.

  By default, this function returns up to **100** headers.
 The optional `max_headers` argument can be specified to customize this limit, but must be greater than **1** and not greater than **1000**.

 **Phases**

-* header_filter, body_filter, log
+* `header_filter`, `body_filter`, `log`

 **Parameters**